m1ndflay3r/zsh_libmisc/man/libmisc/2d_arr.md

     fox-fr /path/to/file | 2d_arr <create||cr> <arr_name> - read data from stdin, convert to 2d array under <arr_name>

+      note: expects data to be a proper grid, with all lines the same length.
+Padding will be added in a future update.

     blank=1 2d_arr <create||cr> <arrname> <x> <y> - create empty array under <arrname> with size <x> by <y> (default 10x10)